 Directors who are employees of the Company do not receive any additional compensation for their services as a director.
 In addition to the equity awards described above, non-employee directors receive an annual retainer fee consisting of four equal installments paid in arrears on a quarterly basis.
 Annual retainers are also paid to members of Board committees.
 Directors are also reimbursed for expenses incurred in attending board or committee meetings and while representing the Company in conducting certain business.
 The annual retainer fee is \$40,000 (\$75,000 for the Chairman), consisting of four quarterly payments of \$10,000 each (\$18,750 each for the Chairman).
 Fees are not paid for attending committee meetings.
-Members of the Audit Committee other than the Chair are paid an annual retainer of \$10,000, members of the Corporate Governance and Nominating Committee are paid an annual retainer of \$5,000.
-The Chair of the Audit Committee is paid an annual retainer of \$20,000, the Chairs of the Compensation Committee, Finance Committee are paid an annual retainer of \$20,000, the Chairs of the Compensation Committee, Finance Committee is paid an annual retainer of \$10,000.
-The Audit Committee is paid an annual retainer of \$10,000.
-The Chair of \$10,000, the Chairs of the Compensation Committee, Finance Committee is paid an annual retainer of \$10,000.
-The annual retainer of \$10,000.
-The annual retainers for committee members and committee Chairs are paid in arrears in four equal an annual retainer of \$10,000.
-The annual retainers for committee members and committee Chairs are paid in arrears in four equal annual retainer of \$10,000.
+Members of the Audit Committee other than the Chair are paid an annual retainer of \$10,000, members of the Compensation Committee, Finance Committee and Science Committee are paid an annual retainer of \$5,000.
+The Chair of the Audit Committee is paid an annual retainer of \$20,000, the Chairs of the Compensation Committee, Finance Committee and Science Committee are each paid an annual retainer of \$15,000, and the Chair of the Corporate Governance and Nominating Committee is paid an annual retainer of \$10,000.
 The annual retainers for committee members and committee Chairs are paid in arrears in four equal installments on a quarterly basis.